PaulioRandall/np90/README.md

 	// Logger for error messages.
 	stderr: console.error,

-	// If true, errors will be thrown immediately ending the processing.
+	// If true, errors will be thrown rather than ignored.
+	// This will immediately end processing.
+Default is
-	// Default is false because I use Svelte and it will tell me where the
+	// false because I use Svelte and it's good at tell
-	// errors are.
+	// me where the errors are.
 	throwOnError: false,

-	// Prints file name and token info when an error is encountered.
+	// Print file name and token information when an error
+	// is encountered.
 	printErrors: true,

+	// A note when printing errors, usually a filename or
+	// some identifier that may aid you in debugging.
+	errorNote: '¯\\_(ツ)_/¯',
 }

 export default {